Handball Guidelines - COVID Update

 - Spitting is not allowed at any point

-- Normal physical distancing guidelines apply before during and after the activity takes place.
+- Normal physical distancing guidelines apply for adults before, during and after the activity takes place.

 - Coaches, officials, parents and guardians should continue to observe physical distancing when involved in outdoor children’s activity as a coach, official or spectator